 - Security deposits reimbursed

 - Other expenses, such as utilities, landscaping, waste collection fees, etc

 All of these expenses have their own place on the Schedule E. Simply record your well-documented totals for each category on your Schedule E.

 Remember, every dollar deducted is up to 35 cents off your tax bill!
-If you fail to deduct an expense you could write off, you’ll pay taxes on income you never really made!
-That adds up to one big reason to make sure you include every deductible expense is included in your calculations.
+If you fail to deduct an expense you could write off, you’ll pay taxes on income you never really made.
+So you want to be sure that every deductible expense is included in your calculations.